SWA-SOP: Spatially-aware Window Attention for Semantic Occupancy Prediction in Autonomous Driving: Related Work

 \subsection{Semantic Occupancy Prediction (SOP)}

-Semantic Occupancy Prediction (SOP) was first formulated by Song et al.~\cite{song2017semantic} as the task of inferring a complete, semantically labeled 3D occupancy grid from a single RGB-D image.
-With the introduction of SemanticKITTI~\cite{behley2019iccv}, SOP has expanded to large-scale outdoor LiDAR data, motivating the development of more scalable architectures.
-Early approaches were primarily convolutional, such as LMSCNet~\cite{roldao2020lmscnet}, which applied hierarchically convolutional U-Net to 3D grids for efficiency, and JS3C-Net~\cite{yan2021sparse}, which jointly performed segmentation and completion.
-Recently, SOP from RGB inputs has attracted increasing attention.
-MonoScene~\cite{cao2022monoscene} pioneered the use of monocular images for SOP by projecting depth estimates into voxel space and performing volumetric completion.
-Building on this direction, VoxFormer~\cite{li2023voxformer} and OccFormer~\cite{zhang2023occformer} further introduce transformer-based architectures, refining voxel representations with 3D deformable attention~\cite{zhu2021deformable}.
-However, these methods rely on query-based sampling, which can struggle in distant or sparsely observed regions due to depth estimation errors.
-Besides, generative approaches such as DiffSSC~\cite{cao2024diffssc} leverage denoising diffusion guided by segmentation features, though at the cost of increased computational complexity.
+Semantic Occupancy Prediction (SOP) was first formulated by Song et al.\cite{song2017semantic} as the task of inferring a complete, semantically labeled 3D occupancy grid from a single RGB-D image.
+With the introduction of SemanticKITTI\cite{behley2019iccv}, SOP has expanded to large-scale outdoor LiDAR data, motivating the development of more scalable architectures.
+Early methods such as LMSCNet~\cite{roldao2020lmscnet} adopted hierarchical 3D convolutions for efficient voxel processing.
+Recently, SOP from monocular images has attracted increasing attention. onoScene~\cite{cao2022monoscene} initiated this direction via depth-to-voxel projection, while OC-SOP~\cite{cao2025ocsop} builds on it by introducing object-centric awareness for enhanced semantic and geometric reasoning.
+In parallel, transformer-based methods~\cite{li2023voxformer, zhang2023occformer} refine voxel features using deformable attention~\cite{zhu2021deformable}, but often suffer from sparsity and errors in depth estimation, especially in distant or occluded regions.
+Alternatively, DiffSSC~\cite{cao2024diffssc} explores a generative approach based on diffusion processes, offering a different modeling paradigm at the cost of higher computational complexity.